mnmpower/shippingchallange-Ubuntu18.04/README.md

 Step 5 — Using the browser
 Open your brower and go to
-   - your.ip.add.ress:8001 to vieuw the Webpages.
+   - your.ip.add.ress:8001 to view the Webpages.
-   - your.ip.add.ress:8002 to vieuw the PhpMyAdmin.
+   - your.ip.add.ress:8002 to view the PhpMyAdmin.
-   - your.ip.add.ress:9000 to vieuw portainer.
+   - your.ip.add.ress:9000 to view portainer.

   Logins:
 - PhpMyAdmin: